McGill-DMaS/Kam1n0-Community/README.md

 * [Required] The latest x86 8.x JRE/JDK distribution from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (x86).
 * [Required] The latest version of IDA Pro with the [idapython](https://code.google.com/p/idapython/) plug-in installed.
 The Python plug-in and runtime should have already been installed with IDA Pro.
 Re-install IDA Pro if necessary.

 Next, download the latest ```.msi``` installation file for Windows at our [release page](https://github.com/steven-hh-ding/Kam1n0-Plugin-IDA-Pro/releases).
 Follow the instructions to install the plug-in and runtime.
-Please note that the plug-in has to be installed in the IDA-Pro plugins directory which is located at ```$IDA_PRO_PATH$/plugins```.
+Please note that the plug-in has to be installed in the IDA Pro plugins directory which is located at ```$IDA_PRO_PATH$/plugins```.
 For example, on Windows, the path could be ```C:/Program Files (x86)/IDA 6.8/plugins```.
 The installer will validate the path.

 ## Where does Kam1n0 store the data?
 At the end of the installation, the installer will ask you to select the path for storing local data and log files.
 It also creates a folder ```~/Kam1n0/``` to store plug-in data and errors.
 The local Kam1n0 engine can be found IN the installation path.
 You can customize its configuration file ```kam1n0-conf.xml```.